 - Earn 50,000 bonus points – Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 Depending on how you choose to redeem these points you could have two nights at an all-inclusive luxury resort, a round-trip business class ticket to Europe, and many other options — check out 19 different ways to redeem Ultimate Rewards.
 Remember, always check award availability before transferring your points.

 - $300 Annual Travel Credit – While this isn't free money, it can colloquially be thought of as such.
 The Sapphire Reserve carries a $450 annual fee, but the $300 travel credit helps offset a significant portion of that cost.
-Some cards, such as The Platinum Card® from American Express offer a $200 travel credit (against a $550 annual fee – Rates & Fees) but come with more restrictions on its use.
+Some cards, such as The Platinum Card® from American Express offer a $200 travel credit (against a $550 annual fee - Rates & Fees – Terms Apply) but come with more restrictions on its use.
 This $300 credit can be used to cover most travel expenses, including the cost of airfare.
 If you're spending more than $300 per year on travel, this is an excellent way to help offset the annual fee.
 Keep in mind; this benefit refreshes each cardmember year.

 - 3x Points on Travel & Dining – The Sapphire Reserve builds upon the 2x points on dining and travel the Chase Sapphire Preferred® Card offers, adding another point earned in each category.
 There are no limits to how much you earn at 3x in either category.
 At that earning rate, you'd be hard-pressed to find a card better well suited to be the #1 out of your wallet with such a return.
-Sure, there may be cards that earn 3x on some travel expenses, such as the Citi Prestige® Card, but this is a first for an Ultimate Rewards earning card.
+Sure, there may be cards that earn more than 3x on some travel expenses, such as the Citi Prestige® Card, but this was a first for an Ultimate Rewards earning card.

 - $100 Global Entry Statement Credit – This benefit has become a standard across high-end travel rewards cards but nonetheless has tangible value.
 Remember, when approved for Global Entry, you're also eligible for the benefits associated with TSA Pre✓ — hopefully no more waiting in any lines.
 If you're current on your Global Entry membership, you can pay for someone else's Global Entry application fee and be reimbursed.
 The name on the application does not need to be yours; an excellent way to help out a spouse or family member!